alanyhwang/Moody/README.md

 to reflect on their day and find patterns on how certain events can affect their mood in the long run.

+## User Stories

+- As a user, I want to be able to add an entry to my mood tracker list
+- As a user, I want to be able to view the date entries (with colored tags) to my mood tracker list
+- As a user, I want to be able to select an entry from my mood tracker list and view the notes in detail
+- As a user, I want to be able to edit an entry from my mood tracker list, for example, editing the date, mood tag, or notes)
+- As a user, I want to be able to delete an entry from my mood tracker list
+- As a user, I want to be able to filter entries from a certain date range from my mood tracker list